 Reactions were extremely positive and have been worked into the latest drafts

 Programme for the past Arts Council Workshop above

 Come Dancing – the BBC TV forerunner to Strictly Come Dancing and Dancing with the Stars

-The prize of Come Dancing was winning the coveted trophy and the glory for your local county!
+The prize of Come Dancing was actually the kudos of winning the coveted trophy and the glory for your local county!

-One formidable formation dance Team was run by the fearsome Peggy Spencer MBE.
+And one formidable formation dance team was run by the fearsome Peggy Spencer MBE.